Underbeer/SD-notebook/README.md

 - `Anapnoe UI` has been set as default forcibly, also added warning messages.
 - An `experimental` section has been added to install the `Anapnoe UI` integrated with `gradio 3.23.0`.
 - `sd-webui-tunnels` forked by `camenduru` has been removed since the new ToS of Colab prohibits SSH shell or any similar tools.
-- Now, there are two versions of the notebook available:
-   - [Cagliostro Colab UI](https://colab.research.google.com/github/Linaqruf/sd-notebook-collection/blob/main/cagliostro-colab-ui.ipynb): A compact and lightweight version that removes `AUTOMATIC1111's stable-diffusion-webui`.
-   - [Cagliostro Colab UI Pro](https://colab.research.google.com/github/Linaqruf/sd-notebook-collection/blob/main/cagliostro-colab-ui-pro.ipynb): It has all the features of the Cagliostro Colab UI update in 19/04.
-However, since I do not have a Colab Pro subscription, I am unlikely to maintain it.

   -
 ### v.2.5.2 (19/04/23)